globalize/globalize/README.md

 Globalize builds on the [I18n API in Ruby on Rails](http://guides.rubyonrails.org/i18n.html) to add model translations to ActiveRecord models.

+In other words, a way to translate actual user-generated content, for example; a single blog post with multiple translations.

 ## Requirements

 * ActiveRecord >= 4.2.0 (see below for installation with ActiveRecord 3.x)